drindt/gemini-ollama-proxy/README.md

 # Gemini-Ollama-Proxy

-A self-hosted API gateway that translates [Ollama](https://ollama.com/) API requests to the [Google Gemini API](https://ai.google.dev/gemini-api).
+A self-hosted API proxy that translates [Ollama](https://ollama.com/) API requests to the [Google Gemini API](https://ai.google.dev/gemini-api).
 Use powerful Gemini models like Gemini 1.5 Pro directly in your favorite Ollama-compatible clients and IDEs.